tortmann/fhj.swengb.project.courseware.mtn/README.md

 ____

 •	At the first three Tables you are able to CREATE, EDIT, DELETE the DB-Entries <br>
+•	Further you can create Reports (for Example an Attandance List of Students, ...) <br>
 •	At the last two Tables you are only able to READ the DB-Entries <br>

 ____